OWASP/owasp-mastg/Document/0x05g-Testing-Network-Communication.md

 });
 ```

-Applications can decide to use the [Network Security Configuration](https://developer.android.com/training/articles/security-config.html) feature provided by Android from version 7.0.
-From Android documentation:
-"The Network Security Configuration feature lets apps customize their network security settings in a safe, declarative configuration file without modifying app code".
+Applications can decide to use the [Network Security Configuration](https://developer.android.com/training/articles/security-config.html "Network Security Configuration documentation") feature provided by Android from version 7.0 onwards, to customize their network security settings in a safe, declarative configuration file without modifying app code.

-Network Security Configuration (NSC) feature can also be used to perform [declarative certificate pinning](https://developer.android.com/training/articles/security-config.html#CertificatePinning) on specific domains.
-If an application uses the NSC feature then there 2 points to check in order to identify the defined configuration:
+Network Security Configuration (NSC) feature can also be used to perform [declarative certificate pinning](https://developer.android.com/training/articles/security-config.html#CertificatePinning "Certificate Pinning using Network Security Configuration") on specific domains.
+If an application uses the NSC feature then there two points to check in order to identify the defined configuration:

 1. Specification of the NSC file reference in the Android application manifest using the "android:networkSecurityConfig" attribute on the application tag:
 ```xml